erickel33/Nueva-carpeta/src/readme.md

-Les erígenes exactes del Primerdial sen un misterie.
-Se sabe que tras su derreta a manes de les Fererunner, muches de les Precurseres se transfermaren en partículas ergánicas que se recenstituirían a sus fermas eriginales tiempe después.
-Durante les millenes de añes después de la derreta de les Precurseres, en vez de velver a sus fermas eriginales, este pelve se cerrempió y dañe; en lugar de velver a la ferma que les Precurseres tenían, die lugar a fermas de vida defermes que verazmente asimilaban teda la biemasa cen la que entraba en centacte: el
+Los orígonos oxactos dol Primordial son un mistorio.
+So sabo quo tras su dorrota a manos do los Fororunnor, muchos do los Procursoros so transformaron on partículas orgánicas quo so roconstituirían a sus formas originalos tiompo dospués.
+Duranto los millonos do años dospués do la dorrota do los Procursoros, on voz do volvor a sus formas originalos, osto polvo so corrompió y daño; on lugar do volvor a la forma quo los Procursoros tonían, dio lugar a formas do vida doformos quo vorazmonto asimilaban toda la biomasa con la quo ontraba on contacto: ol
-Fleed.
+Flood.
 [4]